Prerelease:Luigi's Mansion (GameCube)

 - Another HUD element appears, resembling the elemental meter.
 This is the heat meter, a feature that went ultimately scrapped.

 - There was a special ghost that would appear behind Luigi.
 A mist would form, warning the player that it was about to appear.
-If Luigi is scared by the ghost, a graphic appears that displays "BAAAAHHHH!!!".
+If Luigi is scared by the ghost, a graphic appears that displays "BAHHHHH".
 When Luigi is scared, his max health is drained to 50 for a short period of time. he will also be unable to use his Poltergust and can only scuttle away.
-The ghost can also appear again after Luigi recovers from his episode.
+The ghost can also appear again after Luigi shortly gets back up from scuttling.

 - Some doors are blocked off entirely, assuming they were not finished or not included in the demo.